Bayesian operator inference for data-driven reduced-order modeling: Regularization selection

 where $g_1,\ldots,g_{d(r,m)}\ge 0$ are the non-negative eigenvalues of the Gram matrix $\vb{D}\trp\vb{D}$.
 This representation of $\tr(\vb{\Sigma}_i)$ has the computational advantage of avoiding explicit matrix inversion in \eqref{eq:musigma} to evaluate $\boldsymbol{\Sigma}_{i}$.
 We then have

 in which $0< \gamma_i < d(r,m)$.
 The following equality shows the connections among the noise $\sigma_i^{*2}$ and the two terms in the loss function of the ridge regression \eqref{eq:ridge}:

 Substituting \eqref{eq:noise} into \eqref{eq:lambda2}, ${\lambda}_i^*$ is expressed by the posterior mean $\delta\vb*{\mu}_i$ and covariance matrix $\vb*{\Sigma}_i$, both being dependent on ${\lambda}_i^*$ as well.
 Thus an implicit representation of ${\lambda}_i^*$ is given by ${\lambda}_i^*=\mathcal{F}({\lambda}_i^*)$, where $\mathcal{F}$ denotes the right-hand side of \eqref{eq:lambda2}.
 In this work, we suggest a fixed-point iterative strategy, $({\lambda}_i^*)_{s+1}=\mathcal{F}(({\lambda}_i^*)_s)$, $s = 0, 1, \ldots$, as a practical approach to simultaneously satisfy \eqref{eq:noise} and \eqref{eq:lambda2} and approximately maximize \eqref{eq:marginal-likelihood}.
 The initial values $\{({\lambda}_i^*)_{0}\}_{i=1}^{r}$ can be set to a selection of regularization coefficients that result in a stable ROM, but which are not necessarily optimal.
 This iterative regularization update procedure is given by Algorithm~\ref{alg:BayesOpInf-Case2}, which considers a zero prior mean of reduced operators, i.e., $\vb*{\beta}_i = \vb{0}$ and $\vb*{\mu}_i = \delta\vb*{\mu}_i$.
-We note that while Algorithm~\ref{alg:BayesOpInf-Case2} is computationally efficient, because it is a completely data-driven selection it does not include stability information for the reduced-order ODE system~\eqref{eq:reducedorder}.
+We note that while Algorithm~\ref{alg:BayesOpInf-Case2} is computationally efficient, it does not include stability information for the reduced-order ODE system~\eqref{eq:reducedorder} because of its completely non-intrusive nature.